Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Results

 \subsection{RQ4: Impact of Standalone Instruction Component}

-In this RQ, we seek to investigate the impact of our newly introduced Instruction component, compared with simply using instruction as inline comments.
+Compared to treating instructions as a separate, standalone component within the format, a simpler, more straightforward solution would be to train LLMs directly using instructions embedded as in-line comments.
+In this RQ, we seek to investigate the impact of training on this newly introduced Instruction component, compared with simply learning instruction through inline comments.
 Specifically, we derive two training datasets from our instruction dataset: one processed using the IFIM format and the other by appending the instruction as an inline comment to the prefix.
 Using these two derived datasets, we train each base model (Deepseek-Coder and Qwen2.5-Coder) and correspondingly obtain two variants.
 Finally, we have two base models, each with one IFIM variant and one experimental variant for inline comments (named as CFIM, short for Comment-trained FIM).
 Since the instruction is appended as a part of the prefix, the inference for CFIM variants follows the same mode as their base models.
 We evaluate the performance of these models on IHumanEval-infilling and RepoMasterEval.
 During evaluation, the IFIM models are provided with instructed inputs, and the base model and CFIM models are provided with commented inputs (i.e., instructions are appended to the prefix as an inline comment).
 We compute the Pass@1 scores to measure the correctness of the completion.

 The results presented in \Cref{tab:RQ4} reveal that simply adding instructions as inline comments is an ineffective and often detrimental strategy.
 For Deepseek-Coder, this approach results in degraded performance, with Pass@1 scores dropping from 84.6\% to 79.0\% on IHumanEval and from 10.9\% to a mere 4.3\% on IRME.
 The Qwen2.5-Coder CFIM variant showed a similar, though less pronounced, negative effect, with performance decreasing on IHumanEval and remaining stagnant on IRME.
 This confirms a hypothesis: LLMs can be confused when instructional text is mixed with code as comments, negatively impacting their primary code completion capabilities.
-The stark contrast between the significant gains from IFIM and the performance degradation from CFIM suggests that the structural separation of instructions from the code, as implemented in IFIM, is essential for the model to properly disambiguate, understand, and benefit from the provided guidance.
+The stark contrast between the significant gains from IFIM and the performance degradation from CFIM suggests that the structural separation of instructions from the code, as implemented in IFIM, is important for the model to properly disambiguate, understand, and benefit from the provided guidance.